source-foundry/Hack/README.md

 ### Webfont Usage

-Hack web fonts are released in svg, eot, ttf, woff, and woff2 formats.
+Hack webfonts are released in svg, eot, ttf, woff, and woff2 formats.
 They include complete character set and smaller basic Latin character set builds (smaller file size = shorter load times if you do not need the entire character set).

-You can view the rendering of the web fonts at a range of sizes on the [Hack type specimen](http://chrissimpkins.github.io/Hack/font-specimen.html).
+You can view the rendering of the webfonts at a range of sizes on the [Hack type specimen](http://chrissimpkins.github.io/Hack/font-specimen.html).

 #### Hack by CDN